Here's why vaginal microbiota transfers need to become common practice

 • Unlike babies born through vaginal delivery, those born by cesarean delivery are not exposed to critical gut microbes, potentially setting back their immune system.

-• A separate study found exposing cesarean-section babies to the birthing parent’s vaginal fluid may restore missing gut bacteria.
+• Evidence suggests exposing C-section babies to the birthing parent’s vaginal fluid may restore missing gut bacteria.

 Unlike babies born through vaginal delivery, those born by cesarean delivery are not exposed to critical gut microbes, potentially setting back their immune system.
-This is evidenced by results of a recent study, published in the journal Nature Microbiology, which found that a single dose of the measles vaccine is more than twice as likely to be completely ineffective in cesarean-born children, compared with those born vaginally.[]
+This is supported by the results of a study published in the journal Nature Microbiology, which found that a single dose of the measles vaccine is more than twice as likely to be completely ineffective in cesarean-born children, compared with those born vaginally.[]

 Reduced immunity in C-section delivery